nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/panoptic/README.md

 ```

 ## Results format
-We define a standardized panoptic segmentation and multi-object panoptic tracking result format that serves as an input
+We define a standardized panoptic segmentation and panoptic tracking result format that serves as an input to the
-to the evaluation code.
+evaluation code.
 Results are evaluated for each 2Hz keyframe, also known as a `sample`.
-The results for a
+The results for a particular
-particular evaluation set (train/val/test) are stored in a folder.
+evaluation set (train/val/test) are stored in a folder.

 The folder structure of the results should be as follows:
 ```